-Known for his virtuosity and probing musicianship, violinist James Ehnes has performed in over 30 countries on five continents, appearing regularly in the world’s great concert halls and with many of the most celebrated orchestras and conductors.
+Known for his virtuosity and probing musicianship, Canadian violinist James Ehnes has performed in 37 countries on five continents, appearing regularly in the world’s great concert halls and with many of the most celebrated orchestras and conductors.

-James Ehnes has an extensive discography of over 40 recordings featuring music ranging from J.S.
-Bach to John Adams and Aaron Jay Kernis.
+James has an extensive discography of over 40 recordings featuring music ranging from J.S.
+Bach and Antonio Vivaldi to John Adams and Aaron Jay Kernis.
 New releases include a disc of works by Debussy, Respighi, Elgar with frequent piano collaborator Andrew Armstrong and a CD of Vivaldi’s Four Seasons paired with Tartini’s Devil’s Trill and Leclair’s Tambourin Sonata.
 Recent projects include a CD of Franck and Strauss Sonatas, a recording of Aaron Jay Kernis's Two Movements (with Bells) written for James, discs of works by Berlioz and Janácek, Khachaturian’s Violin Concerto paired with Shostakovich’s String Quartets Nos.
-7&8, an American Chamber Music disc, a double CD of the complete violin works by Prokofiev, a disc featuring concertos by Britten and Shostakovich, four CDs of the music of Béla Bartók as well as a recording of Tchaikovsky’s complete oeuvre for violin.
-His recordings have been honored with many international awards and prizes, including a GRAMMY, a Gramophone, and ten JUNO Awards.
+7&8, an American Chamber Music by SCMS musicians, a double CD of the complete violin works by Prokofiev, a disc featuring concertos by Britten and Shostakovich, four CDs of the music of Béla Bartók as well as a recording of Tchaikovsky’s complete oeuvre for violin.
+His recordings have been honored with many international awards and prizes, including a GRAMMY, a Gramophone, and eleven JUNO Awards.

 James Ehnes was born in 1976 in Brandon, Manitoba, Canada.
 He began violin studies at the age of four, and at age nine became a protégé of the noted Canadian violinist Francis Chaplin.
 He studied with Sally Thomas at the Meadowmount School of Music and from 1993 to 1997 at The Juilliard School, winning the Peter Mennin Prize for Outstanding Achievement and Leadership in Music upon his graduation.
 Mr. Ehnes first gained national recognition in 1987 as winner of the Grand Prize in Strings at the Canadian Music Competition.
 The following year he won the First Prize in Strings at the Canadian Music Festival, the youngest musician ever to do so.
 At age 13, he made his major orchestral solo debut with the Orchestre symphonique de Montréal.